Kicksaw-Consulting/simple-mockforce/README.md

 This library was inspired by [moto](https://github.com/spulec/moto) and mimics some of its design.
-Mainly, no `simple-salesforce` code is patched; instead, the HTTP calls it makes are intercepted, and state is stored in an in-memory, virtual Salesforce instance, which is just a globally instantiated class that is created at the run-time of a test-suite.
+Mainly, no `simple-salesforce` code is patched; instead, the HTTP calls it makes are intercepted, and state is stored in an in-memory, virtual Salesforce organization, which is just a globally instantiated class that is created at the run-time of a test-suite.

 # Installation